 For certain other financial instruments, including other receivables and payables, the carrying amounts approximate fair value due to the short-term nature of these financial instruments.

-The adoption of AASB 9 introduced a new expected credit loss (ECL) impairment model, which has not materially impacted the Trust.
+In accordance with AASB9, the Trust applies an expected credit loss (ECL) impairment model, which has not materially impacted the Trust.
 Please see Note 3 for more information on credit risk.